tiagobalmeida/spacemacs-windows-keybindings/README.md

 # spacemacs-windows-keybindings
-Bringing the usual Windows shortcuts to spacemacs as an option
+Bringing the usual Windows editor shortcuts to spacemacs as an option.

 # Installation